Decision Intelligence in HR: How Smart Data Turns People Decisions into Competitive Advantage

 • Bias in promotions

-• Delayed responses to turnover or burnout
+• Delayed responses to employee turnover or burnout

-• Skills mismatches
+• Skills mismatches within teams

 3. How Decision Intelligence Changes HR Decision-Making